 - 61. HEALTH AND DISEASES OF ANIMALS.
-Spring term.
 Credit three hours.
-Lectures, M W F 11.
-Not open to first year students or to those who have had no course in animal husbandry.
+Lectures M W F 11.
+Not open to Freshmen or to those who have had no course in animal husbandry.
 The causes and the nature of the common diseases of livestock are discussed.
 Emphasis is placed on the prevention and control of animal diseases.
 Professor GILMAN and collaborators. - 64.
 ADVANCED WORK IN ANIMAL PARASITOLOGY.
 Fall and spring terms.
 Credit one to three hours, by arrangement.
-Prerequisites, Courses 62 and 62a.
+Prerequisites, courses 62 and 62a.
 For advanced undergraduate and graduate students.

 Special problems concerned with the parasites of domestic animals.
-Professors

-BAKER and WHITLOCK.
+Professors BAKER and WHITLOCK.

 - 149. PATHOGENIC BACTERIOLOGY.
-Spring term.
 Credit four hours.
 T Th 1-4:30.
-Associate Professor GILLESPIE. - 150.
+Laboratory fee, \$10.
+Assistant Professor Gillespie. - 150.
 LABORATORY METHODS OF DIAGNOSIS.
 Credit one to three hours.
-Prerequisites, Courses 41a and 43a or 149.
+Prerequisites, courses 41a and 43a or 149.
 Hours by appointment.
+Dr. Poppensiek.

-Dr. Geary.
-Instructions and practice in the application of bacteriological, pathological, and serological methods for the diagnosis of disease. - 152.
-ADVANCED WORK IN PATHOLOGY, BACTERIOLOGY, VIROL-OGY, OR IMMUNOLOGY.
+Instructions and practice in the application of bacteriological, pathological, and serological methods for the diagnosis of disease.

+152. ADVANCED WORK IN PATHOLOGY, BACTERIOLOGY, VIROLOGY, OR IMMUNOLOGY.
 Fall and spring terms.
 Credit one to three hours.
 Hours to be arranged.
+Laboratory fee, \$2 a credit hour.
 Professors Olafson, Levine, J. A. Baker, and Bruner.

 Properly prepared students may undertake special problems or receive special assignments.

 - 153. HEMATOLOGY.
 Spring term.
 Credit one hour.
-Section I, M 10-1; Section II, M 2-4:30.
-Morphological studies of blood, cerebrospinal fluid, transudates, exudates, urine, and semen.
-Taken by veterinary students as a part of Course 41a.
-Professor RICKARD. - 154.
+Th 1:40-4.
+Laboratory fee, \$2.
+Assistant Professor Bentinck-Smith. - 154.
 SEMINAR.
 Fall and spring terms.
+T 4:15.
 No credit.
 Required of all graduate students.
 Undergraduate students are admitted. - 170.
 POULTRY HYGIENE AND DISEASE.
 Fall term.
 Credit two hours.
 Prerequisites, Animal Physiology 10 or Human Physiology 303, and General Bacteriology 3.
 Lecture and laboratory, Th 1:40-4.
-Assistant Professor Peckham.
+Assistant Professor DOUGHERTY.